Work-Life Balance: Preventing Burnout In The Workplace

 Talk to your manager to gain clarity around your role

-If your job burnout is due to a lack of clarity around your position, talk with your manager.
-Sometimes clearing up any beliefs or expectations about the job can help reshape how you feel about your position.
+If your job burnout is due to a lack of clarity around your position, you might talk with your manager.
+Sometimes, clearing up any unclear expectations about the job can help reshape how you feel about your position.

-If you believe that you have taken on tasks that do not belong within your position’s scope or authority, this is also something that you should address with your manager.
-They may be able to work with you to reassign tasks or to help provide you with the training that you need to be able to complete things more efficiently.
+If you believe that you have taken on tasks that do not belong within your position’s scope or authority, this is also something that you might address with your manager.
+They may be able to work with you to reassign tasks or provide you with the training that you need to be able to complete things more efficiently.

 Address any unfair treatment with HR

-If you’re experiencing workplace burnout to unfair treatment, it may be time to talk with the HR department.
-If you feel that your manager is playing favorites between employees, discriminating, or showing any unjust behaviors, it’s worth addressing these concerns with the HR department.
+If you’re experiencing workplace burnout due to unfair treatment, it may be time to talk with the HR department.
+If you feel that your manager is playing favorites between employees, discriminating, or showing any unjust behaviors, it can sometimes be worth addressing these concerns with the HR department.

 Renegotiate deadlines